wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    3. Network-wide DHCP server and DNS filtering through Pi-hole.
    4. Upstream DNS filtering through Pi-hole for high availability, VPN though Wireguard to help bring internet traffic from my devices back through DNS filtering (even if I'm outside of my home network).
    <br /><br />

-You can also run a <strong>private GitHub server</strong> on a Pi.

-Run Home Automation to control and log events.

 References:
    * https://github.com/mikeroyal/Raspberry-Pi-Guide